-If you are planning on visiting and want to travel by plane, you will most likely want to fly into Venice Marco Polo Airport.
-There are several modes of transportation that can easily bring you from the airport into the city of Venice itself.
+If you are flying into Venice Marco Polo Airport, there are several ways you can get to the island.
 The following list of transportation options will help you pick the one that best fits your needs based on travel time, cost, and convenience.

-There are two different bus options that can bring you from the airport into the city.
+There are two different bus options that can bring you from Venice airport into the city.
 The first option is the ATVO bus, which is a private bus company.
 The ATVO buses will bring you directly from Marco Polo to Piazzale Roma in 20 minutes.
-The cost for a one-way ticket is €7 and the buses run every 30 minutes, from 7:50 a.m. to 00:20 a.m.
+A one-way ticket is €7 and the buses run every 30 minutes, from 7:50 a.m. to 00:20 a.m.
 You can find the bright blue buses to the left of exit B of the arrivals terminal.
-You can buy tickets for ATVO buses online in advance or you can purchase them from ticket machines in the baggage claim area, in the ATVO departure area, at stands 79 and 80 in the arrivals hall, or from the driver when boarding the bus.
+Buy tickets for ATVO buses online in advance or from ticket machines in the baggage claim area, in the ATVO departure area, at stands 79 and 80 in the arrivals hall, or from the driver when boarding the bus.

 The second bus option is the ACTV bus, which is a public bus company.
-It is slightly more expensive (€8 euro for a one-way ticket) but runs more frequently and for a longer window than the ATVO buses.
+At €8 it’s slightly more expensive, but runs more frequently than the ATVO buses.
 You can take the buses from 4:08 a.m. until 1:10 a.m. and they come every 15 minutes.
 Between the airport and Venice, the buses stop in Tessera, Orlanda, Passo Campalto, Sabbadino, and S. Giuliano.
 This option is better if you have less luggage, as you have to store it in the overhead cabin storage.
 Children under the age of 6 travel for free, so this is something to keep in mind as well.
-You can purchase tickets from ticket machines in the baggage claim area and at the bus stop, or you can buy them from the ticket office in the arrivals hall.
+Buy tickets in the baggage claim area, at the ticket office in arrivals or at the bus stop.
 Like the ATVO buses, you will find this bus on the left of exit B of the arrivals terminal.

 There are three separate “lines” that the water buses take: red, blue, and orange.
 Tickets can be purchased online in advance, at the pier, or at the Alilaguna ticket office at the airport.
-You can find the boats at the pier which is about a 10-minute walk from the airport.
+You can find the boats at the pier which is about a 10-minute walk from Venice airport.
 Turn left out of the terminal and follow the light blue signs for “transport by water”.
 The Alilaguna water buses are the ones with bright yellow bottoms.